 As part of this release, Adobe continues to embed machine learning and artificial intelligence capabilities across the entire suite of tools and services with Adobe Sensei.
+74% of creative professionals spend over 50% of their time on repetitive, non-creative tasks.
 By blending the art of creativity with the science of data, the goal of Sensei is to help free you from mundane tasks and employ technology to accelerate your creativity.
-And Sensei loomed very large in the amazing Sneak Peek demos that wowed the annual MAX Conference last week.
+And Adobe’s Sensei plays a big role in the “that’s impossible” new features wowing the audience at the MAX Conference this week.

-As a Creative Cloud member you always have access to older CC 2017, CC 2015, CC 2014, CC 2013, and CS6 versions available in an online archive for all subscribers to download and use if/when needed.
-So if you ever uninstall an earlier version that you want back later, it’s there for you.
-If you’re trying out CC 2018 and decide to join when the free trial period is up, you can easily convert your trial to ongoing use without reinstalling the software.
+As a Creative Cloud member you always have access to most older CC 2018, CC 2017, CC 2015, CC 2014, CC 2013, and CS6 application versions available in an online archive for all subscribers to download and use if/when needed.
+So if you ever uninstall an earlier version that you want back later, it’s usually there for you.
+If you’re trying out CC 2019 and decide to join when the free trial period is up, you can easily convert your trial to ongoing use without reinstalling the software.

 Special: Legally download dozens of free Adobe books for a limited time!

 The complete CC 2019 release is now shipping and available for instant download.
 If you’re not ready for the complete Creative Cloud now (US$50/month prepaid) and prefer just a single application like Photoshop CC 2019, then you can get any standalone CC tool for $10-$20 a month with what’s known as a Single-App Membership, or (for both Photoshop + Lightroom) the CC Photography Plan.

 Education customers still receive a discount of 60-70% off the regular CC prices, for students, teachers, and staff at all levels of school: primary, middle, secondary, college and university… See our guide on how to qualify.